Tuition Exchange Programs

 - Tuition exchanges are scholarships, not benefits.
 They are almost always merit based and competitive.

-allowed to export more students than it imports over a period of time.
-Schools that
+that we are not exporting more students than importing over a period of time.
+The

-certifications for eligibility.
-The means for doing so may include, but not be limited
+means for doing so may include, but is not be limited to, the following:

 - moratorium on new export certifications

 - limitation of eligibility for the duration of the scholarship to one or two years